trentlarson/endorser-docs/source/future.rst

 Outside Work
 ------------

-- [Self-Sovereign Identity](https://en.wikipedia.org/wiki/Self-sovereign_identity) is a set of emerging standards based on cryptography and specifications like [Decentralized IDs](https://w3c.github.io/did-core/) (DIDs) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) (VCs).
-[There are many SSI wallets](https://github.com/Gimly-Blockchain/ssi-wallets).
+- `Self-Sovereign Identity <https://en.wikipedia.org/wiki/Self-sovereign_identity>`_ is a set of emerging standards based on cryptography and specifications like `Decentralized IDs <https://w3c.github.io/did-core/>`_ (DIDs) and `Verifiable Credentials <https://www.w3.org/TR/vc-data-model/>`_ (VCs). `There are many SSI wallets <https://github.com/Gimly-Blockchain/ssi-wallets>`_.
 (Our mobile app creates both DIDs and VCs.)

 - https://mobilecoin.com/cryptorenaissance - slide at 4:45, 2-minute description starting at 3:00.
 See also https://patternsinthevoid.net/hyphae/hyphae.pdf

-- Besides [schema.org](https://schema.org/), there are many other vocabularies to use: [Linked Open Vocabularies (LOV)](https://lov.linkeddata.es/dataset/lov/) is a great place to start looking (though some of the pointers no longer work).
+- Besides `schema.org <https://schema.org/>`_, there are many other vocabularies to use: `Linked Open Vocabularies (LOV) <https://lov.linkeddata.es/dataset/lov/>`_ is a great place to start looking (though some of the pointers no longer work).

 - Other projects that are close but don't cover all our use-cases:

-  - [Other wallets](https://github.com/Gimly-Blockchain/ssi-wallets) allow creation of VCs but are typically for organizational use.
+  - `Other wallets <https://github.com/Gimly-Blockchain/ssi-wallets>`_ allow creation of VCs but are typically for organizational use.

-  - The paper [Bottom-up Trust Registry in Self Sovereign Identity](https://arxiv.org/pdf/2208.04624.pdf) explains one way to create a registry for issuers, but we care more about managing your personal trust network.
+  - The paper `Bottom-up Trust Registry in Self Sovereign Identity <https://arxiv.org/pdf/2208.04624.pdf>`_ explains one way to create a registry for issuers, but we care more about managing your personal trust network.

   - Yingme.co has some time-banking, but it's still working on the onboarding and how to share the technology.